-The Office currently comprises 25 staff members and has three vacancies for various roles.
-With plans for expansion, an additional seven vacancies are expected to arise within the next 12 months.
+The Office currently comprises 29 staff members and has six vacancies for various roles.
+With plans for expansion, a new organizational structure has been approved by the Minister of Public Service at the end of 2019.
+This includes the upgrading of all directors positions, and the creation of nine deputy positions.
+An additional Director position has been created for the Corporate Services Unit.
+All four director positions were to be filled by recommendation in 2020.
+The Deputy positions and other senior positions are scheduled to be filled in 2021.
+Others in 2022 and 2023.
 This expansion will increase the need for training to be provided to staff to ensure that the high standards of work upheld by the Office are maintained.